Skip to main content

 Atoll publishes skill packages for common agent runtimes:

 In profile mode, skill installers store credentials and defaults only in the named Atoll CLI profile.
 They do not select that profile globally and do not write global ATOLL_* credential exports.
 Use atoll --profile agent-a ... for direct CLI commands.
 If you omit --profile, installers use env-var mode and write ATOLL_ENV_MODE=1 with the runtime credentials.
+Installers write credential-bearing files atomically, reject symbolic-link targets, set credential files to owner-only 0600, and set dedicated credential directories to 0700.
+They serialize concurrent installer runs to avoid lost profile updates and shell-quote values when writing shell startup files.
 Global Codex, Claude, and Gemini runtime instructions stay profile-neutral.
 Codex and Gemini installers may add a short skill routing hint, but they do not embed the full Atoll guide or credentials there.
 If a Codex repo should always use a specific profile, write repo-local instructions explicitly:

 Use this pattern when different workspaces use different Atoll profiles.
 The installer keeps global Codex guidance neutral and writes only a small managed profile block to the selected repo instruction files.
 Use the @latest suffix to avoid npm reusing an older cached installer.
 Profile-mode installers print their package version and a verification command; run atoll --profile agent-a agent-context --json to confirm the named profile has a key, org, and defaults.
 Optional flags: